Technologies

 • Grease and oil treatment

-In fact, odour emissions in slaughterhouses are mainly related to the handling of animals, organic by-products and cleaning operations, with an emphasis on the decomposition of organic matter.
+In fact, odour emissions in slaughterhouses are in fact mainly due to the handling of animals, organic by-products and cleaning operations, with an emphasis on the decomposition of organic matter.

 However, there are solutions and technologies to contain and reduce these emissions, making the process more sustainable.

-In this article, we analyse the critical areas of a slaughterhouse that are most responsible for the production of bad odours, present a practical example of a chicken slaughterhouse and indicate the most effective technological solutions to reduce these emissions.
+In this article, we analyse the critical areas of a slaughterhouse that are most responsible for the production of bad odours.
+We present the practical example of a poultry slaughterhouse and indicate the most effective technological solutions to reduce such emissions.

-In slaughterhouses, certain areas are particularly prone to the production of bad odours.
+In slaughterhouses, some areas are particularly prone to the production of bad odours.
 These problems affect most slaughterhouses, although there may be differences depending on the type of animal being slaughtered.

 These include: